-A note about the nature of this course: Given the sensitive and challenging nature of the material discussed in class, it is imperative that there be an atmosphere of trust and openness in the classroom.
-The instructor will foster an environment in which each class member is able to hear and respect each other.
+A note about the nature of this course: Given the sensitive and challenging nature of the material discussed in class, it is important that we develop an atmosphere of trust and openness in the classroom.
+The instructor will seek to foster an environment in which each class member is able to hear and respect each other, drawing on the guidelines for a relational approach to social justice.
 It is critical that each class member show respect for all worldviews expressed in class; however experiencing discomfort is also part of the process of consciousness-raising.
 It is expected that some of the material in this course may evoke strong emotions, please be respectful of others' emotions and be mindful of your own.
 Please let the instructor know if something said or done in the classroom is particularly troubling.
 Some students find it helpful to journal their thoughts and feelings as they explore these sensitive issues.

-TEXT/READINGS

-Required Books
+TEXT/READINGS Required Books

-- Freire, P. (1970/2000).
-Pedagogy of the oppressed, 30th Anniversary Ed.
-New York, NY: Continuum. - Knudson-Martin, C. & Mahoney, A. (2009).
-Couples, gender, and power: Creating change in intimate relationships.
-New York, NY: Springer Publishing Co. - McDowell, T. (2015).
+- Lareau, A. (2011).
+Unequal childhoods: Class, race, and family life.
+Berkeley, CA: University of California Press. - McDowell, T. (2015).
 Applying critical social theories to family therapy practice.
 AFTA SpringerBriefs in Family Therapy.
-New York, NY

-Mock, J. (2014).
+New York, NY - Mock, J. (2014).
 Redefining realness: My path to womanhood, identity, love & so much more.
-New York, NY: Atria.
+New York, NY: Atria. - Smith, M. D. (2016).
+Invisible man, got the world watching: A young black man's education.
+New York, NY: Nation Books.

+McDowell, T., Knudson-Martin, C., & Bermudez, J. M. (2018).
+Socioculturally attuned family therapy: Guidelines for equitable theory and practice.
+New York: NYH: Routledge.